Brazil coach says Neymar rape allegation is personal matter

 “The suggestion I have is that he is available as much as possible to respond to (police) requests,” Gaspar said.

-The two agents left 15 minutes after the end of the news conference.
+The two agents of Rio’s cybercrimes division left 15 minutes after the end of the news conference.

-Earlier on Monday a spokeswoman for Instagram said the social media channel removed a video posted by Neymar for violating its rules.

-After the first reports of the rape allegation, Neymar published a seven-minute video in which he denied any wrongdoing and showed messages he allegedly exchanged with his accuser.
-Images of the unidentified woman, some of them blurred because of sexual content, also appeared.